japila-books/apache-spark-internals/docs/rdd/checkpointing.md

 == [[local-checkpointing]] Local Checkpointing

-rdd:RDD.md#localCheckpoint[localCheckpoint] allows to truncate rdd:spark-rdd-lineage.md[RDD lineage graph] while skipping the expensive step of replicating the materialized data to a reliable distributed file system.
+[localCheckpoint](RDD.md#localCheckpoint) allows to truncate [RDD lineage graph](lineage.md) while skipping the expensive step of replicating the materialized data to a reliable distributed file system.

 This is useful for RDDs with long lineages that need to be truncated periodically, e.g. GraphX.